dany1061/3os.org/src/moreCategories/homebridge.md

 ```

-Enable Serice at boot, start it, see the status of the homebridge service:
+Enable Service at boot, start it, see the status of the homebridge service:

 ```bash
 systemctl daemon-reload